Skip to content

 Mike Sigel, also known as Captain Hook, is an American professional pool player born in Rochester, New York.

-He has won the US Open straight pool with a score of 14-1.
+Sigel has achieved numerous accolades, including winning the US Open straight pool tournament with a score of 14-1.

 He could shoot with both his left and right hands.